 If you’re looking to expand your Margaret River adventures, you’re in the right place.
 This guide on day trips from Margaret River is your ticket to discovering the hidden gems that lie just a short drive away.

 As a Margaret River local since 2016 and the former owner of a motel in Margaret River, I’ve helped thousands of travelers like you make the most of their time in this beautiful region.

-So pack a picnic basket, grab some cold drinks.
-Make sure you’re passenger has good taste in music and let’s hit the road!
+So pack a picnic basket, grab some cold drinks, make sure your passenger has good taste in music, and let’s hit the road!